paullalonde/gocd-sns-notification-plugin/README.md

-# SNS Plugin
+# SNS Notification Plugin

-This is merely a skeleton plugin that plugin developers can fork to get quickly started with writing notification plugins for GoCD.
+This is a GoCD Notification Plugin that forwards notifications to the AWS Simple Notification Service (SNS).

 ## Getting started